k-37/dolphin-is-symfony-ddd-experiment/doc/production.md

 Now any `docker` command you run in this current terminal will run against the docker inside minikube cluster.
 For detailed explanation and instructions for Windows [visit official minikube documentation](https://minikube.sigs.k8s.io/docs/handbook/pushing/#1-pushing-directly-to-the-in-cluster-docker-daemon-docker-env).

-Build the image in minikube:
+To build production Docker image for the application, from the project root, execute:

     docker build --tag localhost:5000/php --target frankenphp_prod .

-Push the image in the registry installed in minikube:
+Push the image to the Docker registry installed in minikube:

     docker push localhost:5000/php

-##### Deploy
+### Deploy

-Fetch Helm chart dependencies:
+To fetch Helm chart dependencies, from the project root, execute following as a single command:

-    helm repo add postgresql https://charts.bitnami.com/bitnami/
+    helm repo add postgresql https://charts.bitnami.com/bitnami/ \
-    helm dependency build etc/helm/dolphin
+    && helm dependency build etc/helm/dolphin

-Deploy the project using the Helm chart:
+Deploy the project using the Helm chart by running, as a single command, from the project root:

     helm install dolphin etc/helm/dolphin \
         --set php.image.repository=localhost:5000/php \